allegroai/clearml-docs/docs/configs/clearml_conf.md

 **`sdk.storage.path_substitution`** (*[dict]*)

-* List of dictionaries, where each dictionary contains a registered links and a local prefix which will replace it.
+* List of dictionaries, where each dictionary contains a registered link and a link to replace it.
+This is useful in cases where data was registered under a path that was later renamed, or when data was pushed to a bucket but later mounted to a local drive.
+* Each dictionary contains a `registered_prefix` and a `local_prefix`.
+The `registered_prefix` is the prefix to find and replace.
+The `local_prefix` is the prefix where the data is actually saved under, which will replace the `registered_prefix`.

   For example:

   ```
-  sdk{
+  sdk {
      storage {
         path_substitution = [
            {
               registered_prefix = "s3://bucket/research"
               local_prefix = "file:///mnt/shared/bucket/research"
            },
            {
               registered_prefix = "file:///mnt/shared/folder/"
               local_prefix = "file:///home/user/shared/folder"
            }
         ]
      }
   }